Alfresco/docs-alfresco/content-accelerator/latest/install/install-guide.md

    This war can be found in the `Web Applications` folder of the alfresco-content-accelerator-base-package zip.

-3. (Pnp and HR ONLY) This step is only required if using the Policy and Procedure Content Accelerator or HR Content Accelerator solution:
+3. (PnP and HR ONLY) This step is only required if using the Policy and Procedure Content Accelerator or HR Content Accelerator solution:

    Copy the `WizardAdmin.war` file into the `ALFRESCO_HOME/tomcat/webapps` directory.